LYMPHEDEMA SEARCH STRATEGY AND RESULTS

 - Preston, N.J., Seers, K., & Mortimer, P.S.
 (2008).
 Physical therapies for reducing and controlling lymphoedema of the limbs.
 Cochrane Database of Systematic Reviews, 2008(4). doi:10.1002/14651858.CD003141.pub2

-166 titles selected were from the review of abstracts for a full article review.
+234 titles were selected for full article review.

 122 final studies were included after the removal of duplicates and studies that did not meet inclusion criteria and the addition of manuscripts retrieved in other topics meeting lymphedema-specific criteria.